openchargemap/ocm-system/README.md

-Open Charge Map
+Open Charge Map (OCM)
 ==========

 [Open Charge Map](http://openchargemap.org) is the global public registry of electric vehicle charging locations.

+### About the project
-The aim of the project is to crowd source a high quality, well maintained public Open Data set with the greatest breadth possible.
-Our data set is a mixture of manually entered information and imported open data sources (such as government run registries or charging networks with an open data license).

-OCM was first established in 2011 and freely provides data to drivers via hundreds of apps and sites, as well to researchers, EV market analysts and government policy makers.
+This project was first established in 2011 and it aims to crowdsource a high quality, well maintained open data set with the greatest breadth possible.
+Our data set is a mixture of manually entered information and imported open data sources (such as government run registries and charging networks with an open data license).
+OCM provides data to drivers (via hundreds of apps and sites), as well to researchers, EV market analysts and government policy makers.

-Access to the data set is provided via our [API](http://openchargemap.org/site/develop/).
-Developers can use this to build their own [apps](http://openchargemap.org/site/develop/apps/).

 The code in this repository represents the backend systems ([API](http://openchargemap.org/site/develop/), [Web Site](http://openchargemap.org) and server-side Import Processing) for the project.
 Server-side code is developed mostly in C#, currently building under Visual Studio 2017 Community Edition with .Net 4.5.
 Data is stored in SQL Server with an additional caching layer using MongoDB.

-The [app](https://map.openchargemap.io) source can be found in it's own repo at https://github.com/openchargemap/ocm-app
+Developers can use our [API](http://openchargemap.org/site/develop/) to access the data set and build their own [apps](http://openchargemap.org/site/develop/apps/).
+The [app](https://map.openchargemap.io) source can be found in its own repo at https://github.com/openchargemap/ocm-app

-Basic build prerequisites
+### Basic build prerequisites

 - Windows 7 or Higher (or Windows Server 2008 or higher)
 - Visual Studio 2015 Professional or the equivalent Express Editions (Web, Windows) with latest NuGet package manager installed and latest TypeScript add-in installed
 - MS SQL Express 2008 R2 onwards
 - NodeJS
 - MongoDB
-	-

 Note: it is possible to most of the /App development on non-windows machines without Visual Studio however it is not officially supported.